Pomax/msfs-simconnect-api-wrapper/README.md

 - `off(evtDefinition, handler)`, stop listening for a specific simconnect event with a specific handler.
 You'll typically not need to call this, just use the function that `on` returns.
 See the "System events" section below for details on the event definition.
 - `get(...propNames)`, accepts a list of simvars (with spaces or underscores) and async-returns a key/value pair object with each simvar as key (with spaces replaced by underscores).
 - `schedule(handler, interval, ...propNames)`, sets up a periodic call to `handler` every `interval` milliseconds with the result of `get(...propNames)`.
 Returns an arg-less `off()` to end the scheduled call.
 - `set(propName, value)`, accepts a single simvar and the value its should be set to.
-This will throw for simvars that are not settable.
+This will throw "SimVar ... is not settable" when attempting to set the value for a read-only variable.
 - `trigger(triggerName, value?)`, triggers a simconnect event, with optional value.

 #### System events (used for on/off handling):